 Factors that increase the likelihood of developing urinary stress incontinence include:

-The suburethral sling may be performed under spinal, epidural, general, or sometimes under local anesthesia.
-You will be placed in a position similar to that for a pelvic examination, and a small (3/4") incision is made in the anterior vaginal wall just below the mid-urethra (the urethra is the tube leading out from the bladder).
-Two additional small (1/4") incisions are made lateral to the clitoral hood on either side where your legs attach to your bottom.
+The suburethral sling may be performed under spinal, epidural, or general anesthesia – but usually with you asleep.
+You will be placed in a position similar to that for a pelvic examination, and a small (3/4″) incision is made in the anterior vaginal wall just below the mid-urethra (the urethra is the tube leading out from the bladder).
 A special tape (prolene mesh) is looped under the urethra.
-The two ends of the tape are brought to the surface through the incisions on your bottom or lower abdomen where the ends of the tape are cut just under the surface of the skin.
-The tape is now "U"-shaped, supporting the urethra.
-The small incisions are closed.
+The two ends of the tape are anchored into the back of the pubic bone.
+The tape is now “U”-shaped, supporting the urethra.
+The small incision are closed.
 Other surgical procedures, if appropriate, may be performed at the same time as the sling.
+This show a photo of the sling Dr. Biggerstaff uses.

 The advantages of the suburethral sling over some other procedures in treating urinary incontinence may include shorter operating time, quicker recovery time, and better long-term results.